-This sample demonstrates the use of the TIBCO StreamBase® CSV Socket Reader to read CSV data from a TCP socket.
-The CSV Socket
+This sample demonstrates the use of the Spotfire Streaming CSV Socket Reader to read CSV

 port 9000 of the local computer to read CSV data.
 The sample comes with a very simple server

 written in Java.
 The source code and compiled JAR of this server can be found in the sample's

+directory.
 The server simply listens on port 9000 and serves the contents of a file at one

 but you can specify a different file on the command line that starts the server.

 In StreamBase Studio, import this sample with the following steps:

 From the top-level menu, click> .

-csvsto narrow the list of options.
+csv socketto narrow the list of options.

-Select CSV Socket Input Adapter from the StreamBase Standard Adapters category.
+Select CSV socket input adapter from the StreamBase Standard Adapters category.

 StreamBase Studio creates a project for the sample.

-In the Project Explorer, open the sample you just loaded.
+In the Project Explorer view, open the sample you just loaded.

-If you see red marks, wait a moment for the project in Studio to load its features.
+If you see red marks on a project folder, wait a moment for the project to load its features.

-If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.
+If the red marks do not resolve themselves after a minute, select the project, right-click, and select> from the context menu.

-When you load the sample into StreamBase Studio, Studio copies the sample project's files to your Studio workspace, which is normally part of your home directory, with full access rights.
+When you load the sample into StreamBase® Studio, Studio copies the sample project's files to your Studio workspace, which is normally part of your home directory, with full access rights.

-Load this sample in StreamBase Studio, and thereafter use the Studio workspace copy of the sample to run and test it, even when running from the command prompt.
+Load this sample in StreamBase® Studio, and thereafter use the Studio workspace copy of the sample to run and test it, even when running from the command prompt.

 Using the workspace copy of the sample avoids permission problems.
 The default workspace location for this sample is: